DakeQQ/Text-Similarity-NLU-for-Android/README.md

 ### Demo Models

-The demo models are available for download:
+You can download the demo models from:
 - [Google Drive](https://drive.google.com/drive/folders/1N7kUqRUI0aE6C2Rb6IcGQzd4D5FRZ-XG?usp=drive_link)

-Once downloaded, place the model files into the `assets` folder.
-Make sure to decompress the `*.so` zip files located in the `libs/arm64-v8a` folder.
+After downloading, place the model files in the `assets` folder.
+Remember to extract the `*.so` files from the zip archive located in the `libs/arm64-v8a` folder.

 ### Model Details

-The demo models, named 'GTE', were converted from ModelScope and optimized for maximum execution speed.
-Note that the inputs and outputs of these demo models may differ slightly from the original.
+The demo models, referred to as 'GTE', have been converted from ModelScope and optimized for maximum execution speed.
+Note that the inputs and outputs of these demo models may vary slightly from the originals.

-- The ONNX Runtime adaptation for Android did not use dynamic axes, so the exported ONNX model might not be optimal for x86_64 systems.
+- For the ONNX Runtime adaptation on Android, dynamic axes were not used, making the exported ONNX model potentially suboptimal for x86_64 systems.
-- To export the model yourself, navigate to the `Export_ONNX` folder, set the folder path and `GTE_config.py` as per the comments, and execute the `GTE_Export.py` Python script.
-Afterward, you can quantize/optimize the ONNX model as needed.
+- To export the model yourself, go to the `Export_ONNX` folder, adjust the folder path and `GTE_config.py` according to the comments, and run the `GTE_Export.py` Python script.
+You can then quantize or optimize the ONNX model as needed.

 ### Quantization

-- Using `onnxruntime.tools.convert_onnx_models_to_ort` to convert to the `*.ort` format will automatically add Cast operators that change fp16 multiplication to fp32.
+- When using `onnxruntime.tools.convert_onnx_models_to_ort` to convert to the `*.ort` format, Cast operators are automatically added, changing fp16 multiplication to fp32.
-- The quantization method is detailed in the "Do_Quantize" folder.
+- Details on the quantization method can be found in the "Do_Quantize" folder.
-- The `q4(uint4)` quantization method is not recommended due to the poor performance of the "MatMulNBits" operator in ONNX Runtime.
+- The `q4(uint4)` quantization method is not recommended due to the subpar performance of the "MatMulNBits" operator in ONNX Runtime.

 ## Additional Resources